 This page here has been created for the latest stable release of Salvus.
 You have chosen to view the documentation for another Salvus version.
 Please be aware there might be some small differences you have to account for.

-If you have no specific reason to select another one we recommend to choose Ubuntu 18.04 LTS from the Microsoft store page as Linux distribution.
-But other Linux distributions should work just as well.
+If you have no specific reason to select another one we recommend to choose Ubuntu 20.04 LTS from the Microsoft store page as Linux distribution.
+But other Linux distributions also work.

-There is virtually no overhead and you are ready to use the terminal as if it was a Linux system.
+There is litle overhead and you are ready to use the terminal as if it was a Linux system.

 The Windows file system is mounted as if it was an external hard drive under the